GaurangiM/work-orders/README.md

 <h1 align="center">
 	<img width="1440" alt="dynamic-filtering" src="https://github.com/GaurangiM/work-orders/assets/32289626/3f2d188c-7904-4897-8025-b587b04bc548">
 </h1>
-<h3>FieldBuddy is a solution for technicians in the field, replacing the paper-based way of working with a digital workflow.Technicians receive Work Orders (tasks to perform at a location), for example resolving failures in a broken installation.Technicians have an overview of Work Orders and want to filter their Work Orders so they can work as efficient as possible.
+<h3>FieldBuddy is a solution for technicians in the field, replacing the paper-based way of working with a digital workflow.
+Technicians receive Work Orders (tasks to perform at a location), for example resolving failures in a broken installation.
+Technicians have an overview of Work Orders and want to filter their Work Orders so they can work as efficient as possible.
 </h3>

 ---